Sophist-UK/Tranzakt/src/tests/ReadMe.md

 # The `Tests` Directory
-The `core/tests` directory contains automated tests for Tranzakt Runtime, with a matching `admin/tests` directory for Tranzakt Developer.
+The `tests` directory contains automated tests for Tranzakt.

 phpUnit is used by Laravel & Tranzakt for unit testing php code.

-Laravel Dusk is used for automated browser regression testing of web functionality as seen by the user.
+Laravel Dusk will be used for automated browser regression testing of front-end web functionality as seen by the user.

 Each test class should be suffixed with the word Test.